Welcome to our store

 Sensoril® Ashwagandha is an extract that uses the roots and leaves of the Ashwagandha plant and is more concentrated than a standard Ashwagandha extract (it’s standardized to 10% withanolide glycosides).
 This form of Ashwagandha is clinically studied to reduce stress and occasional anxiousness at a dosage of 125 mg per day.†

 Nature Made® offers Ashwagandha capsules with 125 mg of Sensoril® Ashwagandha root and leaf extract to reduce stress.
-Additionally, Nature Made® Wellblends™ Calm & Relax capsules blend Sensoril® Ashwagandha with Magnesium to reduce stress and relax the body.
-Nature Made® Wellblends™ Calm Mind & Body™ capsules blend Sensoril® Ashwagandha, Magnesium and GABA to relax the mind and body, and Nature Made® Multi + Ashwagandha capsules provide daily nutritional support plus stress relief.†
+Additionally, Nature Made® Wellblends™ Calm & Relax capsules blend Sensoril® Ashwagandha with Magnesium to help reduce stress and relax the body.
+Nature Made® Wellblends™ Calm Mind & Body™ capsules blend Sensoril® Ashwagandha, Magnesium and GABA to help relax the mind and body, and Nature Made® Multi + Ashwagandha capsules provide daily nutritional support plus support stress relief.†

 KSM-66® is a registered trademark of Ixoreal Biomed Inc.